Australian Group on Antimicrobial Resistance

 - Australian Enterococcus Sepsis Outcome Program (AESOP)

 AGAR publishes annual reports on the outcomes of these surveys, as well as a range of articles and presentations on findings on its website.
 The 2020 AGAR Sepsis Outcome Programs Report is now available below.

-AGAR also prepares reports for the Commission that bring together the key findings of the three sepsis outcome programs, as a means of increasing access to antimicrobial resistance surveillance data to inform response strategies and improve the safety of care provided to patients.
+AGAR collaborates with the Commission to prepare reports for AURA that bring together the key findings of the three sepsis outcome programs, as a means of increasing access to antimicrobial resistance surveillance data to inform response strategies and improve the safety of care provided to patients.